Did you know?

 Vancouver, like other major international cities, offers a broad range of services with a limited revenue stream.
 We adhere to prudent fiscal stewardship with careful financial planning that balances short-term operating needs with long-term public amenity and infrastructure requirements.

-Each year, we create a combined annual budget and five-year financial plan, which is made up of operating and capital budgets, department service plans, and more.
+Each year, we create a combined annual budget and 5-year financial plan, which is made up of operating and capital budgets, department service plans, and more.
 Our budgeting process is also guided by longer-term plans that help us to use tax dollars responsibly.

 Understanding our budget